kukymbr/withoutmedianews/README.md

-# WithoutMedia news
+# WithoutMedia newses

-Hi, we are nonexisting WithoutMediaNews team, and we are providing news without media files and with no any sense nor facts.
+Hi, we are nonexisting WithoutMediaNews team, and we are providing newses without media files and with no any sense nor facts.

+> The "news" word is singular, and the "newses" is plural out here.
+Deal with it.

 ## Running the app